ambr3/Seclusa-Solitaire/README.md

 You can re-check anytime — virus scanners are updated constantly, so a fresh scan is more meaningful than this snapshot.

-### Build it yourself

-Install [Android Studio](https://developer.android.com/studio), open the project folder, and press **Run**:

-1. Clone or download this repo
-2. Open the folder in Android Studio
-3. Let Gradle sync
-4. Press the green **Run ▶** button
-5. Done — install it on your phone or emulator as an APK

-> 🗓️ **Maintenance note:** Updates are conservative and typically yearly, to match new Android SDK releases.

----

 ## ⚠️ Disclaimer

-> This project is a fork of [Simple Solitaire](https://github.com/TobiasBielefeld/Simple-Solitaire).
-The fork is vibe-coded.
+> The fork is vibe-coded.
 I am not a professional developer, so I may have missed something.
 Audit it yourself before use, especially if self-hosting or modifying.
 Use at your own risk.

 ---